Wikimedia-Suomi/Finna-uploader/README.md

 .exit
 ```

-Howto visualize the database as a graph if you can install graphviz
+Howto visualize the database as a graph

+- with graphviz
 ```bash
 sudo apt-get install graphviz
 # OR in OS X